 When you’re managing a website, Cron jobs are essential for keeping everything running smoothly.
-But Cron job monitoring – especially when they’re firing off multiple times a day.
-In this post, we’ll show you how to use a monitoring tool such as Gravyware Monitor to help make the process a little bit easier.
+In this post, we’ll show you how to use a cron job monitoring tool such as Gravyware Monitor to help make the process a little bit easier.

 Cron Jobs are scripts that allow you to automate certain tasks on your server.
-They can be used for a variety of things, such as scheduling backups, sending emails, or updating your website.
+They can be used for a variety of things, such as scheduling backups, running data imports, sending emails, or updating your website.
 Nearly every site has some sort of scheduled job running behind the scenes.

 Tracking your Cron Jobs is the first step to understanding what they are doing and why.
 If you don’t keep track of what your jobs do, it can be difficult to determine if everything is running properly or find errors in their execution.